plt109/csms_genie/README.md

 - Inverse muon decay (IMD)
 - Inverse muon decay (IMD-ANH)

-Cross-sections of the channels marked with an asterisk(&ast;) were modified in this cross-section spline package.
+Cross-sections of only the channels marked with an asterisk(&ast;) are modified in this cross-section spline package.

-### Cross-section modifications

 ## Prerequisites
 This set of GENIE with CSMS cross-section splines was developed and tested with GENIE 2.8.6. on Red Hat Linux.